dbrattli/Fable.Reaction/gh-pages/README.md

 - Your update function gets very complicated and handles messages paired as "do" and "done", e.g `DoFetchResults/DoneFetchResults`.
 Fable Reaction helps you keep the update function clean and simple.

-- You need to combine and orchestrate *multiple* sources of events, e.g mouse moves, clicks, fetch results, websocket events.
+- You need to combine and orchestrate *multiple* sources of events, e.g mouse moves, clicks, fetch results, websocket messages.

 - You need to time-shift events, e.g delay, throttle, debounce or set timeouts for actions.